 Skip to main content

 The best WebSocket market-data API keeps live state and replays history on the same socket, handles gaps, and recovers from disconnects without corrupting the local book.
-0xArchive does that for Hyperliquid and Lighter, from trades and L2 depth to per-order L4 streams.
-Subscribe to live updates or replay an exact historical window through one connection, with the same channel names and the same message shapes.
-Every order, trade, and fill, one API.
+0xArchive does that for Hyperliquid and Lighter, from trades and L2 depth to Hyperliquid L4 order-level data and Lighter L3 individual-order depth.
+Subscribe to live updates or replay an exact historical window through one connection, using the documented channel and payload contract for the selected family.

 One Socket, Live And Replay